lilintech/cyberblog/src/content/post/dual-boot/index.md

 Crucial data like passwords can be retrieved by malicious people once they access your shadow files.
 Deleting shadow files doesn't cause loss of data in your machine and with this I deleted all shadow files in my Windows and the change was astronomical, from 828MBs to about 80GB free shrink space to partition!

 ## Tip💡
-To delete shadow files on your Windows machine, go to the command prompt as an administrator and enter the following command👇🏽
+To delete shadow files on your Windows machine, go to the command prompt as an administrator and enter the following command.

+`vssadmin delete shadows /for=c: /all`

 This will delete all your shadow files and give you more space in your drive.

-vssadmin delete shadows /for=c: /all
 More commands on deleting shadow files on Windows are [here](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/vssadmin-delete-shadows).

 ## Take-Away